ATOM03/BlogPost/README.md

 # BlogPost

-I have created a Comment BlogPost,in which add comment to the blog
+I have created a Comment BlogPost,in which add comment to the blog.
+First register yourself to enter the comment ,then login with your credentials detail.Then you will be able to comment.You can upvote and downvote someone's else code too.

 ## Available Scripts